cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investigating_live_video_input.md

 ### background

-a common feature of audio samplers is the ability to 'live sample' ie have a line in to the device and use this to record a sample directly onto it - usally to be played back again imedantly as part of a performance.
+a common feature of audio samplers is the ability to 'live sample' ie have a line in to the device and use this to record a sample directly onto it - usually to be played back again immediately  as part of a performance.

-from what i can tell some hardware video samplers also offer this feature. it would be interesting to explore the possiblity of this with recur. some ways to record video into recur include:
+from what i can tell some hardware video samplers also offer this feature. it would be interesting to explore the possibility of this with recur. some ways to record video into recur include:

 - a usb dongle / external capture card
 - using a pi camera for live video or rescanning off a screen
-- piCapture : a custom video card built for pi to use the pi cam protical
+- piCapture : a custom video card built for pi to use the pi cam protocol

 the first option seems fiddly and difficult / a compromise. i might be interested in trying to capture with a Blackmagic Intensity Shuttle if i get one some day...

-options 2 and 3 both seem plausable, and hopefully will be interchangable once things are working (piCapture claims to act exactly like a piCam so should painless). also this allows both a cheap/hacky solution (rescanning through $2 camera) or a more professional option ($130 addation) and i can start experimenting now with a cheep cam before investing in the expensive piCapture.
+options 2 and 3 both seem plausible, and hopefully will be interchangeable once things are working (piCapture claims to act exactly like a piCam so should painless). also this allows both a cheap/hacky solution (rescanning through $2 camera) or a more professional option ($130 addition) and i can start experimenting now with a cheep cam before investing in the expensive piCapture.

 i know piCam and piCapture recommend using python and there is libraries for this

 ### things to find out

-i want to know how plausable it would be to add live sampling to my current recur stack (gpio lcd screen, omxplayer video backend).
+i want to know how plausible it would be to add live sampling to my current recur stack (gpio lcd screen, omxplayer video backend).

 some things i want know are: